carrot-kpi/monorepo/packages/frontend/CONTRIBUTING.md

 ### Setting up envs

-A couple envs are needed in order to start up the host frontend locally or build it for a release:
+A couple envs are required in order to start up the host frontend locally or build it for a release:

 - `REACT_APP_INFURA_PROJECT_ID`: an infura project ID to be used for RPC access for various blockchains.
 You can get one [here](https://www.infura.io/).
 - `REACT_APP_WALLETCONNECT_PROJECT_ID`: a WalletConnect v2 project ID is
   required in order to enable WalletConnect based wallet connections.
 You can get one by registering [here](https://cloud.walletconnect.com).
-If you don't care about WalletConnect support (for example in a local build, you can skip defining this env).
+If you don't care about WalletConnect support you can leave the end empty.
-- `REACT_APP_FATHOM_SITE_ID`: id of an existing Fathom site, used to initialize the anonymous tracking (this env is optional if you're not building a production bundle).
+- `REACT_APP_FATHOM_SITE_ID`: id of an existing Fathom site, used to initialize the anonymous tracking (this env must be defined but can be left empty if you're not building a production bundle).
 You can get one by registering [here](https://app.usefathom.com).

 After you have these envs, you should create a `.env` file in the root of the